frederic-perez/AmE-dictionary/dictionary.md

 __brisker__
 __brisket__ _n_ :three::hammer:
 __briskly__
-__bristle with something__ _phrasal v_ :nine::m: (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
+__bristle with something__ _phr v_ :nine::m: (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
 __bristle<sup>1</sup>__ _n_
 __bristle<sup>2</sup>__ _v_ :five: To behave in a way that shows you are very angry or annoyed: _bristle with rage._
 __bristles__ _n_ :two::hammer: